G-Node/nixpy/docs/source/sources.rst

         |- BaselineRate: (15,)Hz
         |- Layer: ('4',)

-In a or source-centered search we can ask for the *DataArrays* that link to a source.
+In a source-centered search we can ask for the *DataArrays* that link to a source.

 .. literalinclude:: examples/sources.py
-    :lines: 63
+    :lines: 62

 This should return a list with a single entry: